PeeBs68/fund_da/README.md

 We start by working out the probability of both coins returning a Head on a single toss.
 We then run this value through our Entropy formula to get the value of Entropy.

 To visualies the results we generate a plot of probabilities between 0 and 1 (actually between 0001 and 9999) and the associated Entropy value which is calculated between 0 and 1.
-We then superimpose the point of Entropy for the total number of heads on top of the graph...
+We then superimpose the point of Entropy for the total number of heads on top of the graph...X

 # Task5